Signs of ADHD Burnout in New Mothers

 Masking and Sudden Burnout Crashes

 Many women mask heavily to appear competent.
-Eventually, masking collapses into burnout.
+Eventually, masking collapses into nervous system collapse.

 Clara said: